ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/faq.md

 #### Symbio Core

 - Can Symbio Core access the Reporting Connector?
 Try to open the configured *Service Endpoint URL* of the Report Pool (External System in Symbio SysAdmin) in a browser on the server machine hosting Symbio Core.
-  - Can the account Symbio Core is running under do the same?
+  - Can the account that is running Symbio Core do the same?
   - Does the time update on refresh?
   - Is the version number correct?

 - Can Symbio Core access the targeted SSRS instance (see Reporting Connector configuration)?
 Try to open the ReportPortal URL in a browser on the server machine hosting Symbio Core.
-  - Can the account Symbio Core is running under do the same?
+  - Can the account that is running Symbio Core do the same?

 - Can the Reporting Connector access Symbio Core?
 Try to open the Symbio Core URL in a browser on the server machine hosting the Reporting Connector.
-  - Can the account the Reporting Connector is running under do the same?
+  - Can the account that is running the Reporting Connector do the same?

 #### Reporting Connector

 - Can the Reporting Connector access the targeted SSRS instance (see Reporting Connector configuration)?
 Try to open the ReportServer URL in a browser on the server machine hosting the Reporting Connector.
-  - Can the account the Reporting Connector is running under do the same?
+  - Can the account that is running the Reporting Connector do the same?

 - Can the Reporting Connector access the ODS database?
 Try to connect to the ODS database using a command line tool or SQL Server Management Studio on the server machine hosting the Reporting Connector.
+(One requirement that you should be aware of is that under Security in the Server Properties, SQL Sever and Windows Authentication mode should be selected)
-  - Can the account the Reporting Connector is running under do the same?
+  - Can the account that is running the Reporting Connector do the same?

 #### Reporting Console

 - Can the Reporting Console access Symbio Core?
 Try to open the Symbio Core URL in a browser on the machine running scheduled Reporting Console tasks.
-  - Can the account scheduled tasks are running under do the same?
+  - Can the account that is running scheduled tasks do the same?

 - Can the Reporting Console access the Reporting Connector?
 Try to open the configured *Service Endpoint URL* of the Report Pool (External System in Symbio SysAdmin) in a browser on the machine running scheduled Reporting Console tasks.
-  - Can the account scheduled tasks are running under do the same?
+  - Can the account that is running scheduled tasks do the same?
   - Does the time update on refresh?
   - Is the version number correct?

 - Can the Reporting Console access the ODS database?
 Try to connect to the ODS database using a command line tool or SQL Server Management Studio on the machine running scheduled Reporting Console tasks.
-  - Can the account scheduled tasks are running under do the same?
+  - Can the account that is running scheduled tasks do the same?

 *The fullfetch-open-list command of the Reporting Console is non-modifying and can be used to test the connectivity to Symbio Core and the ODS database.*